-Light plugged into socket
+Light plugged into 110v socket

 The light is fitted to the top of the bandsaw as shown.
-The light is supplied with a three-pin plug to suit either 110V or 220V depending on your machine votlage.
+The light is supplied with a 110-volt three-pin plug.
 The cable must be held in position with the clips provided and positioned so that the cable is safe and will not in any way come close to the blade or cabinet door.
-Above is the suggested cable route.
+Below is the suggested cable route.
 Use the sticky cable clamps to secure the cable along the top of the bandsaw.
 Ensure that the cable is not over the vertical shaft hole, as it could be damaged when the shaft exits the hole.